A Beginner's Introduction to Cryptocurrency

 For the first few years after its launch, nothing really happened with Bitcoin.
 But in March 2010 BitcoinMarket.com (now-defunct) became the first Bitcoin Exchange platform, trading 1BTC for $0.003.

-Even after that, Bitcoin was still not on the radar of most of the rest of the world.
+Even after that, bitcoin was still not on the radar of most of the rest of the world.
 So much that in May 2010, when a man in Florida made the first real-world transaction with Bitcoin, he paid 10,000BTC for two pizzas!
-To put that in perspective, today, 1 BTC is worth over $11,000.
+To put that in perspective, today in September 2020, 1 BTC is worth over $11,000.
 Now, convert that to your local currency.
 Yes, that was paid for two pizzas!
 However, back then, it was just enough to pay for dinner.

 - People started to realise the importance of this cryptocurrency and the potential financial freedom its existence brought.
 For instance, because it was not regulated by any bank or government, it meant anyone who owned bitcoin didn’t have to rely on external bodies like banks for the safety of their money.